-Property Description Cluster name Enter a name for the Hadoop cluster.
-Because all clusters in HDInsight share the same DNS namespace this name needs to be unique.
-The name can consist of up to 59 characters includings letters, numbers, and hyphens.
-The first and last characters of the name cannot be hyphens.
-Subscription Select your Azure subscription.
-Cluster Type Skip this for now.
-You provide this input in the next step of this procedure.
+Property Description Subscription From the drop-down list, select the Azure subscription that's used for the cluster.
+Resource group From the drop-down list, select your existing resource group, or select Create new.
+Cluster name Enter a globally unique name.
+The name can consist of up to 59 characters including letters, numbers, and hyphens.
+The first and last characters of the name can't be hyphens.
+Region From the drop-down list, select a region where the cluster is created.
+Choose a location closer to you for better performance.
+Cluster type Select Select cluster type.
+Then select Hadoop as the cluster type.
+Version From the drop-down list, select a version.
+Use the default version if you don't know what to choose.
 Cluster login username and password The default login name is admin.
 The password must be at least 10 characters in length and must contain at least one digit, one uppercase, and one lower case letter, one non-alphanumeric character (except characters ' " ` ).
 Make sure you do not provide common passwords such as "Pass@word1".
-SSH username The default username is sshuser.
+Secure Shell (SSH) username The default username is sshuser.
 You can provide another name for the SSH username.
-Use same password as cluster login Select this checkbox to use the same password for SSH user as the one you provided for the cluster login user.
-Resource group Create a resource group or select an existing resource group.
-A resource group is a container of Azure components.
-In this case, the resource group contains the HDInsight cluster and the dependent Azure Storage account.
-Location Select an Azure location where you want to create your cluster.
-Choose a location closer to you for better performance.
+Use cluster login password for SSH Select this check box to use the same password for SSH user as the one you provided for the cluster login user.

-In the Storage tab, provide the inputs as shown in the following screenshot:
+From the Storage tab, provide the following values:

-In the Summary tab, verify the values you selected in the earlier steps.
+From the Review + create tab, verify the values you selected in the earlier steps.

 Select Create.
-You shall see a new tile titled Submitting deployment for HDInsight on the portal dashboard.
 It takes about 20 minutes to create a cluster.

 Once the cluster is created, you see the cluster overview page in the Azure portal.